Fibird/rosNetconfig/README.md

 # Tips

 Maybe you think it so inconvenient to run these scripts every time opening a new terminal.
-If you think so, you can add the command of running into your `.bashrc` file:
+If you think so, you can add these commands into your `.bashrc` file:

 On your robot side, you can type: